grafoojs/grafoo/packages/babel-plugin/readme.md

 }
 ```

+_At the moment if you are using babel 7, you'll have to declare the plugin as `module:@grafoo/babel-plugin`, because of the naming rules babel has._

 ## How to get my schema?

 The recommendation is to use the [`get-graphql-schema`](https://github.com/prismagraphql/get-graphql-schema), by [Prisma](https://www.prisma.io/).
 In the near future we are planning to introduce a `schemaUrl` option to this plugin so that this step wont be required anymore.

 ## Transformations

-`@grafoo/babel-plugin-tag` transforms your code in three ways:
+`@grafoo/babel-plugin` transforms your code in three ways:

 - Template tag literals using the default export from `@grafoo/tag` will be compiled to a special object that will assist the client on the caching process.
 - `@grafoo/tag` import statements will be removed.